-The Workshop in Islamic Studies Pedagogy will bring together pre-tenure scholars of Islam (post PhD but not yet tenured) and tenured faculty mentors for a candid, substantive, and meaningful conversation on various professional and pedagogical aspects and challenges of being a pre-tenure scholar of Islam in North American colleges and universities.
-We imagine this to be a workshop that generates important conversations and possible breakthroughs on pressing questions of navigating the academy as a pre-tenure scholar of Islam.
+The 2018 IIIT Workshop in Islamic Studies Pedagogy will bring together pre-tenure scholars of Islam (post PhD but not yet tenured) and tenured faculty mentors for a candid, substantive, and meaningful conversation on various pedagogical and professional challenges of being a pre-tenure scholar of Islam in North American colleges and universities.
+We imagine this workshop as a collaborative platform that will generate important conversations and possible breakthroughs on pressing challenges of pedagogy, research, and professional life as a pre-tenure scholar of Islam.

 The workshop will strive to engage the following pertinent topics:

 - Using effective pedagogical tools and techniques in teaching courses on Islam

 - Designing and teaching courses on Islam in increasingly diverse and at times conflicting undergraduate classrooms

 - Navigating difficult questions concerning anti-Muslim stereotypes, liberal Islamophilia, gender, race, the Israel-Palestine conflict etc. in teaching as well in negotiating professional life as untenured scholars of Islam on college campuses